 Fungal infections of the foot are very common…

 - Often the nail becomes difficult and tender to trim,initially it may only affect one nail and maybe secondary to a trauma or damage to that nail.

-During treatment we can reduce the nails to near normal thickness and provide medication in the form of drops/oil that need to be applied regularly.
+- Provide topical medication in the form of drops/oil that need to be applied regularly.

 Further appointments are spread over a certain period in order for the nails to be reduced during the treatment phase to enable the medication to work.

 Treatment is usually successful with the return of healthy new nail plates which are then easy to manage once again.